zettel-kasten/burgerbot/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run burgerhash-qt.exe.
+Unpack the files into a directory and run burgerbot-qt.exe.

-BurgerHash-Qt is the original BurgerHash client and it builds the backbone of the network.
+BurgerBot-Qt is the original BurgerBot client and it builds the backbone of the network.
-However, it downloads and stores the entire history of BurgerHash transactions;
+However, it downloads and stores the entire history of BurgerBot transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.